krisk3/krisk3/README.md

 - 👋 Hi, I’m @krisk3
-- 👨‍🎓 I'm a Python Developer who enjoys working on backends.
+- 👨‍🎓 I'm a Python Developer who enjoys working on backends
-- 👀 I'm also well versed in C++ and JavaScript.
+- 💞️ I’m happy to collaborate on Backend Development Projetcs
-- 🌱 I’m currently learning technologies like Docker and Web Scraping.
+- 🌱 I’m currently learning technologies like Docker and Web Scraping
-- 💞️ I’m happy to collaborate on Backend Development and Chatbot Development Projetcs
+- 👀 I have a moderate understanding of C++ and JavaScript
 - 📫 Reach me on kris.kuruvilla@gmail.com
 - 🌐 Check my portfolio website at https://geekydev.me
 <!---